Fredrik Roos Art Grant 2021

-The art grant is awarded to Gabriel Karlsson with the following motivation:
+The art grant was awarded to Gabriel Karlsson with the following motivation:

 ”This year’s grant recipient works chiefly with sculpture that balances between the abstract and the concrete.
 The works are executed with enormous precision and a sense of the characteristics of the material and composition.
 Combining slow and traditional craft methods with conceptual thinking, the grant recipient’s art practice challenges the viewer to reflect on the ability of sculptures and objects to exist between an interior and an exterior space.”

-The exhibition, which takes place in the room called Studion with entrance from the outside, is free of charge and includes a catalogue.
-2021 is the fourth year the award and exhibition take place at Artipelag.
+The exhibition, which took place in the room called Studion with entrance from the outside, was free of charge.
+2021 was the fourth year the award and exhibition took place at Artipelag.

 About Fredrik Roos Art Grant